Rules & Regulations 2022

 Dancers in the intermediate level.
 4-6 years of training with 2-4 hours of classwork and rehearsal time in all dance categories weekly.
 Entries in this level will be able to receive scholarship awards.
 Soloists in this division can be entered for The Next Generation Winner title at regional events.
 Rising Star entries will not be qualified to participate in our National "Best of the Best" Showcase performance at nationals.
 There will be a "Judges Choice Battle" for dancers in this category if chosen to recompete.

 Dancers in the advanced level.
 6+ years of training and 5+ hours of classwork and rehearsal time in all dance categories weekly.
 Any dancer competing in this division may not compete in the lower divisions.
 Soloists in this division can be entered for The Next Generation Winner title at regional events.
-The scores in this division will be considered for cash/scholarship prizes.
+The scores in this division will be considered for gift certificates, scholarships, or cash prizes.
 All Star entries will be qualified to participate in our National "Best of the Best" Showcase performance at nationals.

 Teacher and Adjudication Only performance divisions are allowed to enter as well